Varun9536/Coaching-website/README.md

 # Coaching-website
- a coaching website is designed using pug template, css and express this site contain pug file in views folder app.js file is backend statics folder contain css . photo and javascript
+ A coaching website is designed using pug template, css and express.
+This site contain pug file in views folder .
+ App.js file is backend .
+ Static folder contain css . photo and javascript